data-fair/data-fair/doc/pages/install/install.md

 ## Recipe 2 : full installation

-This recipe can run Data Fair on a virtual machine exposed to the internet.
+This recipe can run Data&nbsp;Fair on a virtual machine exposed to the internet.

   - download files [data-fair.env]({{DOC_BASE}}install-resources/full/data-fair.env), [default.conf]({{DOC_BASE}}install-resources/full/default.conf), [capture-seccomp.json]({{DOC_BASE}}/local/capture-seccomp.json) and [docker-compose.yaml]({{DOC_BASE}}install-resources/full/docker-compose.yaml) next to each other in a directory.
   - carefully read and edit the *.env* file